BushLife - ATV Quad Bikes

 So, What is an ATV Really?

-First off, what is the intent of the ATV?
-Are you planning on racing, using it for work, hitting the off-road trails or a bit of everything?
+• What is the riding purpose of the ATV?
+Do you plan on racing?
+Using it for work tasks, hitting off-road trails or a bit of everything?

-Another factor to consider is passengers.
-Do you plan on taking passengers?
+• Do you plan on taking passengers?
 If so, you need to purchase a 2-up seat to be legal.
-Different machines may have different wheelbases, so this is something else to consider before making your ATV purchase.
+Different types of quads may have different wheelbases, so this is something else to consider before making your ATV purchase.

-Engine size is another factor to consider.
+• What engine size and power do you need?
 Options generally range from 500cc to 1000cc.
-My ATV is 500cc and has more than enough power for general riding, though a bit more would be nice for towing a boat.
+My ATV is 500cc and has more than enough power for general riding, though a bit more would be nice for towing my boat.
 Side-by-sides are typically 850cc and can handle the increased weight.

-But before you go and decide on an engine size, double-check with your insurance company.
+Jumping into an engine size is not so simple.
+Double-check with your insurance company first, before deciding.
 Insurance premiums may be higher for anything over 500cc.
-Fuel-wise, larger engines aren’t an issue, as the cost of fuel for a 3-4 hour trip in the bush is about $8 – a worthwhile entertainment expense.
+Fuel-wise, larger engines aren’t an issue, as the cost of fuel for a 3-4 hour trip in the bush is about $8, a worthwhile entertainment expense.

 There are three main types of ATVs – Sport, Utility, and Sport Utility

-• Utility model ATVs are versatile, working hard on the job and playing hard on the trails.
+Utility model ATVs are versatile, from working hard on the job to playing hard on the trails.
 These models are perfect for hunting, mudding, and more.

-• Sport utility models offer a limited version of the two above categories.
+Sport utility models are a limited version of the two above categories.

 What to Look for When Choosing an ATV Model

-With an ATV model in mind, look for features that will make your ride comfortable, versatile and packed with power.
-If you choose a sport ATV, consider its handling, suspension, speed and acceleration, and stance.
-Four-wheel drive ATVs are designed for serious trail performance, while rear-wheel models offer a more aggressive racing experience.
+When selecting an ATV model, look for features that make your ride comfortable, versatile and packed with power.
+If you choose a sports ATV or sports quad, check its handling, suspension system, speed, acceleration, and stance.
+All-wheel drive ATVs are designed for serious trail performance, while rear-wheel models offer a more aggressive racing experience.

-For utility ATVs, focus on ground clearance, independent rear suspension for a smoother ride, integrated hitches for towing, and racks and storage.
-Lastly, don’t forget to look at the tires.
-Most models come with standard all-around performance tires – pick more specialized tires if that suits your needs better.
-ATV tires come in various sizes, tread patterns, and depths for different conditions, such as all-terrain, sand, mud/water, rock climbing, snow/ice, hard packed and soft trails.
+For utility ATVs or utility quads, focus on ground clearance, rear independent suspension for a smoother ride, integrated hitches for towing capacity, and racks for storage.
+Don’t forget to look at tire size and tread.
+Most models come with standard all-around performance tires – pick more specialized low-pressure tires for specific terrains.
+Tires need to be suited to your needs!

 A SxS Adventure